 Japan securities association says data leaked from Mitsubishi UFJ Morgan Stanley Securities

-TOKYO, Oct 19 (Reuters) - Japan Securities Dealers Association said on Wednesday client data was leaked from Mitsubishi UFJ Morgan Stanley Securities.
+TOKYO, Oct 19 (Reuters) - The Japan Securities Dealers Association (JSDA) said on Wednesday client data was leaked from brokerage Mitsubishi UFJ Morgan Stanley Securities, without specifying a time period for the leaks.

-JSDA has since ordered Mitsubishi UFJ Morgan Stanley Securities to improve its data protection, it said.
+Mitsubishi UFJ Morgan Stanley Securities said in a statement the JSDA had reprimanded the securities firm and ordered it to improve its data protection.

+"We take this incident very seriously and will work to strengthen our internal management," Mitsubishi UFJ Morgan Stanley Securities said in its statement, released on Wednesday afternoon.
+The statement didn't comment on the number of cases of leaked information.

+"We hope to win back the trust of our customers and others involved by implementing our prevention measures," the statement said.
+The leaked information has either been returned or destroyed in the meantime, the brokerage said.

 ((Sakura.Murakami@thomsonreuters.com;))